Ifereimi Waqainabete: Career in New Zealand

 After being awarded the Rowan Nicks scholar award in 2003, Dr Waqainabete moved with his family to New Zealand and worked in the position of senior registrar in General surgery at the Palmerston North hospital to gain further experience in surgery.

 He moved back to Fiji to work for few years, then later returned to Christchurch, New Zealand as an Upper GI and Hepatobiliary fellow at Christchurch hospital in 2012.
 The following year he worked as Breast and Endocrine fellow at Christchurch hospital in 2013.

 Return from New Zealand

-On return to Fiji from his first set of rotations to New Zealand, Dr Waqainabete practiced as a general surgeon at CWM Hospital.
-During this time he was appointed as the Medical Superintendent to CWM Hospital, a role that he served from 2009-2011.
-He left this role in 2012 to take up further surgical fellowships in New Zealand.
+Upon returning to Fiji after completing initial clinical rotations in New Zealand, Ifereimi Waqainabete worked as a general surgeon at Colonial War Memorial Hospital.
+During this period, he was appointed Medical Superintendent of the hospital, a position he held from 2009 to 2011.
+In 2012, he left the role to pursue further surgical fellowships in New Zealand.

-The years working concurrently as the sole Ministry of Health General surgeon and as Medical Superintendent was a busy period for Dr Waqainabete as he also supervised a large cohort of trainee surgeons from Fiji and the Pacific.

-During this time, he was notoriously famous amongst his trainees for his 3am or 4am ward rounds.
-This would begin from the Acute Surgical ward at CWM rounding through ICU, new surgical wing and Namosi ward.
-He would then take a tutorial for the trainee surgeons at 7am or on non-tutorial days, take his trainees out for a coffee, completing all this before 8am and then be seated back in his medical superintendent office by 8.
-His senior trainee surgeons would be able to call him back out of office for surgical emergencies if needed and similarly at night.
+During his tenure, he was also involved in the supervision and training of surgical trainees from Fiji and other Pacific Island countries.